QwikDev/astro/README.md

 });
 ```

-Above we're using the Qwik, React, and Solid integrations in the same Astro project.
+Above the code snippet uses the Qwik, React, and Solid integrations in the same Astro project.

-If we look at the first integration, it's going to look for any file in the `qwik` folder and use Qwik for any file in this folder.
+The first integration in the snippet above, looks for any file in the `qwik` folder and uses Qwik for any file in this folder.

 For simplicity, consider grouping common framework components in the same folder (like `/components/react/` and `/components/qwik/`).
 However, this is optional.

 ### Qwik React

-If you're using React, we suggest using the `@builder.io/qwik-react` integration.
+If you're using React, use the [Qwik-React integration](https://qwik.dev/docs/integrations/react/).
 It's a drop-in replacement for `@astrojs/react`, and allows a seamless transition to Qwik.

 ```tsx
 import { defineConfig } from "astro/config";